adedoyinmartins1/Martins-Adedoyin/README.md

 - **Goals**: To become a proficient data analyst skilled in Power BI, SQL, and data storytelling for business impact.

 ## Featured Projects

+### Excel-Logical Assignment-Gender and Country-Based Purchase Counts Using COUNTIFS